-The first leg of the journey brought us by Rococo, a Belgian lace shop (Belgium is famous for the stuff), so of course we had to stop and investigate.
+The first leg of the journey brought us by Rococo, a Belgian lace shop.
+Belgium is famous for the stuff, so of course we had to stop and investigate.
 This took some convincing on my part, as Matthew hates lace and considers it “for old ladies.”
-(Yes, I’ve told him lace is all over the runways right now, and in every store.
-Doesn’t matter.)
-Anyway, once we were inside the shop, the incredible array of gorgeous antique pieces, and the story of lace-making itself, proved pretty captivating to us both (not to mention eye-straining — how these artists see well enough to make such tiny masterpieces is beyond me.)
+I fervently explained that lace is all over the spring fashion runways right now and in every store window.
+Let’s just say, he was not impressed.
+Anyway, once we were inside the shop, the incredible array of gorgeous antique pieces and the story of lace-making itself proved pretty captivating to us both.
+Not to mention eye-straining — how these artists see well enough to make such tiny masterpieces is beyond me.

 A fifth-generation lace-maker owns the shop, although the art form is dying, and the jury is still out as to whether the sixth generation will continue the tradition.
 But seeing high-quality lace up close and watching the insane human dexterity that goes into creating the stuff really gives you an appreciation for it.
 And yes, I went home with a few “Matthew-approved” pieces, including the antique trinket on the right.